-Interface or Reference Point Interface or Reference Point Description MN The MN interface is an [802.3] interface for Ethernet (or MEF or L2VPN emulated) services only.
+Interface or Reference Point Interface or Reference Point Description MN MN is a logical concept used for the specification of requirements for MEF INNI that apply to both MN_E and MN_I .
+MN logically provides the equivalent function of a MEF INNI or L2VPN NSI.
+It is an NNI for Metro Ethernet services only.
+MN E The MN_E (MEF INNI External) interface is a substitute for the MN reference interface from DPoE version 1.0 specifications.
+The MN interface is an [802.3] interface for Ethernet (or MEF or L2VPN emulated) services only.
 It serves the role of a MEF INNI or L2VPN NSI.
 It is an NNI for Metro Ethernet services only.
+MNI The MN I reference interface is used to describe the virtual interface between an OLT and a VPLS Virtual Switch Instance (VSI).
+In particular, it is used to describe the requirements for stitching VSIs to DPoE System and OLT [802.1] components such as [802.1d] bridge groups, [802.1ad] S-VLAN or C-VLAN (S-component or C-component), or [802.1ad] I-BEB (I-component) or B-BEB (B-component) backbone edge bridges.
+The DPoE System stitches VPLS and VPWS transport and forwarding for Metro Ethernet Services between the D interface and the MNI reference interface 1.
 D The D interface is the DOCSIS IP NNI interface.
-It is an operator network facing interface, sometime called a Network to Network Interface (NNI) or Network Systems Interface (NSI) in DOCSIS specifications.
+It is an operator network-facing interface, sometimes called a Network Systems Interface (NSI) in DOCSIS specifications.
 The D interface allows a DPoE System to communicate with an IP network.
 The D interface carries all IP management traffic including OSSI and IP NE traffic.
-The D interface carries DOCSIS IP service traffic.
-TU The TU interface is a short form of expressing the interface between the DPoE System and the DPoE ONU. С The C reference point is used for explanation of traffic ingress to a DPoE classifier.
-Co The C O reference point is used for explanation of traffic ingress to a DPoE ONU upstream classifier.
-Cs The C_S reference point is used for explanation of traffic ingress to a DPoE System downstream classifier.
+The D interface carries all DOCSIS IP service traffic, IP/MPLS/VPLS traffic, and IP/MPLS/VPWS traffic.
+TU The TU interface is the interface between the DPoE System and the D-ONU.
+TUL The TUL interface is a virtual interface representing a logical EPON on an ODN.
+Each ODN has at least one TUL, and each TUL represents a MAC domain. С The C reference point is used for explanation of traffic ingress to a DPoE classifier.
+Co The C_0 reference point is used for explanation of traffic ingress to a D-ONU upstream classifier.
+Cs The C_s reference point is used for explanation of traffic ingress to a DPoE System downstream classifier.
 S The S interface is an IEEE 802 interface.
-The S interface may be an internal interface (such as [802.3] across a GMII SERDES or XGMII interface in an SFP-ONU, SFP+ONU or XFP-ONU) or it may be an external Ethernet interface.
-S_1 is an interface for a DPoE Standalone ONU.
-S_2 is a reference point used for explanation of services with the DPoE Bridge ONU.
-S_1 The S_1 interfaces are the general case of all interfaces on a DPoE Standalone ONU.
+The S interface may be an internal interface, such as [802.3] across a SERDES (GMII or XGMII) interface in a BP-ONU (such as an SFP-ONU, SFP+ONU or XFP-ONU), or it may be an external Ethernet interface in a BB-ONU or S-ONU.
+S_1 is an interface for an S-ONU.
+S_2 is a reference point used for explanation of services with the B-ONU.
+S 1 The S_1 interfaces are the general case of all interfaces on an S-ONU.
 S_1 interfaces may be CMCI, LCI, MI, or MU interfaces.
-S_2 The S_2 reference point is used for explanation of traffic ingress to and egress from interfaces on a DEMARC device in a DPoE System.
-Although there are no specifications or requirements for the S_2 reference point, informative text refers to the S_2 reference point to provide the full context for the use of a DPoE Bridge ONU in a DEMARC device providing Metro Ethernet services.
-LCI The Logical CPE Interface (LCI) interface is an eDOCSIS interface as defined in [eDOCSIS].
-The eDOCSIS architecture is [802.1d] MAC based according to the DOCSIS 3.0 specifications; however, DOCSIS L2VPN clearly supports [802.1q] switching.
-In practice, therefore, the eDOCSIS interface consists of a DOCSIS classifier and [802.1] switch as illustrated.
-The function of a DOCSIS classifier is in part replaced by forwarding (tagging and encapsulation) in MEF and in part covered by classifiers in [DPoE-SP-MULPIv1.0].
-CMCI CMCI is the DPoE interface equivalent of the DOCSIS Cable Modem CPE Interface as defined in [CMCIv3.0].
-This is the service interface for DOCSIS-based IP services.
-MI MI is usually an S interface (or S reference point) that operates as a MEF INNI.
-A DPOE ONU that provides a MEF INNI has an MI interface.
-A DPOE ONU can have MU as an interface and an MI reference point on different S interfaces in a single DPOE ONU.
-The MI interface or reference point is an [802.3] interface (or reference point) between a DPOE ONU and a DEMARC device.
-MU MU is usually an S interface (or S reference point) that operates as a MEF UNI.
-A DPoE ONU that directly provides a MEF UNI (MU) interface has MU as an interface.
-A DPoE ONU can have MU as an interface and an MI reference point on different S interfaces in a single DPoE ONU.
-The MU interface or reference point is an [802.3] interface (or reference point) between a DPoE ONU or a DEMARC device and a customer's equipment.
+S 2 The S_2 reference point is used for explanation of traffic ingress to and egress from interfaces on a DEMARC device in a DPoE System.
+Although there are no specifications or requirements for the S_2 reference point, informative text refers to the S_2 reference point to provide the full context for the use of a B-ONU with a DEMARC device providing Metro Ethernet services.